turi-code/userguide/feature-engineering/transformer_chain.md

 #Transformer Chain

 Sequentially apply a list of transforms.
-Each of the individual steps in the chain must be transformers (i.e a child class of TransformerBase) which can be one of the following:
+Each of the individual steps in the chain must be transformers (ie., a child class of TransformerBase), which can be one of the following:

  - Native transformer modules in GraphLab Create (e.g. FeatureHasher).